equalframework/equal-doc/docs/low-code/pipelines.md

 # Pipeline

-## Definition

-The Pipeline Editor is designed to assist developers in orchestrating a series of operations in a predefined order using PHP scripts.
-This approach facilitates problem-solving or the accomplishment of specific tasks, which is fundamentally the creation of an algorithm.
+The Pipeline Editor is a "low-code" development tool, part of the Workbench App, designed to assist developers in orchestrating a series of operations in a predefined order using Controllers (PHP scripts) reliant on the eQual framework.
+This approach facilitates problem-solving and the accomplishment of specific tasks, fundamentally the creation of an algorithm.

-The tool enables this to be done in a visual manner, where developers can arrange and connect nodes representing controllers in a graphical interface, without requiring direct coding for each step of the operation.

-Developers can define the flow of the application simply by connecting these nodes, significantly reducing development time and improving accuracy by explicitly visualizing how data moves through the application.
+The tool enables to visually arrange and connect nodes representing Controllers in a graphical interface, eliminating the need for direct coding at each step.
+The flow of the application can be defined simply by connecting these nodes, significantly reducing development time and improving accuracy by explicitly visualizing how data moves through the application.

-By testing the created pipelines, developers can observe the flow of data, adjust parameters, and optimize the performance of their solutions.
+Special nodes, named 'Routers', direct data between Controllers, ensuring that the order of operations and data flow are consistent with the application's requirements.
+By testing the created pipelines, developers can observe the data path, adjust parameters, and optimize the performance of their solutions.

+The Pipeline Editor transforms the way problems are approached and solutions are implemented in modern software development by offering a structured and intuitive method for designing algorithms through a graphical interface.
+This visual composition of algorithms minimizes the need for manual coding, enhances accuracy, and accelerates development time by explicitly showing the data flow through the application.

 ## Create a pipeline